czernika/orchid-log-viewer/README.md

 }
 ```

-Register it in `AppServiceProvider` in order to use it
+Register it in `AppServiceProvider`.
+This way package will be aware of using custom screen instead of default one

 ```php
 use Czernika\OrchidLogViewer\LogManager;